Never lend your car to anyone to whom you have given birth. ~ Erma Bombeck

 Once your teen masters the starting and breaking they practiced in the empty parking lot, have them drive around your neighborhood (in circles if you must).

 From there, branch out onto residential streets.
-Stick to roads with speeds lower than 45 mph.
+Stick to roads with speeds slower than 45 mph.
 You can ask them to drive the same route again and again until they feel comfortable.
 Since they’re driving on familiar roads, they’ll be less likely to panic.

-It’s important they work on stopping distances and looking in all directions before proceeding at a traffic light or stop sign.
+They must work on stopping distances and looking in all directions before proceeding at a traffic light or stop sign.

 Lesson #4: Parking (every session!)